jesterr0/NfoForge/docs/view/getting-started/using-the-wizard.md

 The page will immediately parse the file (or attempt to, if the name is somewhat structured) and return some results.
 If you find no results, refine the search below and try again.
 Once you have found the appropriate title, simply select it in the top window and press **Select Title** to continue to the next page.

-This will parse IMDb, TVDb, and Anilist to return metadata for the selected title.
+This will parse TMDB, IMDb, TVDb, and Anilist to return metadata for the selected title.

 ### Rename Page